benfarrah01/Python_to_JS_Converter/writing/proposal.md

 A high-level overview of the steps involved in building such a translator:

-- Develop a parser for Python code using a tool like ANTLR or pyparsing.
+- Develop a parser for Python code using a tool like ANTLR or pyparsing, or create one similar to other existing parsers.
 This parser should be able to parse Python code into an abstract syntax tree (AST).

-- Write a translator that converts the Python AST into a JavaScript AST.
-This step involves mapping each Python AST node to a corresponding JavaScript AST node.
+- Write a translator that converts our Python AST into a JavaScript AST.
+In this step, each Python AST node must be mapped to a corresponding JavaScript AST node.

 - Generate JavaScript code from the JavaScript AST.
-This can be done using a tool like escodegen.
+The tool escodegen, or other similar tools, can be used for this.

-- Write a test suite for your translator, which includes Python code snippets that test a range of Python features.
+- Write a test suite for the translator.
+Test to see if the conversion is accurate and if both programs accomplish the same goal in the same way.

-- Verify that the generated JavaScript code produces the same output as the original Python code.
+- Compare the output of the two programs and ensure they are the same.